coolshare/ReactReduxPattern/README.md

       cs.subscribe("myType", handler);
    ```
    <br/>See code details at <a target=_blank href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/services/CommunicationService.js">/services/CommunicationService.js</a> and <a target=_blank href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/index.js">/index.js</a>.
    The CommunicationService will do a lot more that I will describe below.
+The patterns introduced and used by me:

  - <b>Dispatch with callback</b><br>
    <b>Problem</b>: dispatch of Redux store does not allow callback.
 This is not convenient since you sometimes want to write the handler in the same place